 Third-Party Sharing: (1) e-mail us at Privacy@TalkFurther.com with the words “THIRD-PARTY E-MAIL REMOVAL” in the subject line, or (2) by calling us at (833) 630-2070 and clearly setting forth your request.

-Text/SMS Message Consent and Opt-Out: If you choose, you can provide your mobile phone number to receive text message alerts from the Company.
-By providing your mobile phone, you are consenting to receive automated marketing text messages from us, but you can always purchase products from the Website without providing this consent.
+Text/SMS Message Consent and Opt-Out: If you choose, you can provide your mobile phone number to receive text message alerts from the Company, including through our Conversational Webform, chatbot, or other Further-powered tools.
+By providing your mobile phone number through one of these channels, you are consenting to receive automated marketing text messages from us, but you can always use the Services without providing this consent.
+Message frequency varies.
 Message and data rates may apply, and you should check the rates of your mobile carrier.
 You can opt out from further text marketing communications by texting STOP to the SMS number used by the Company to contact you.

 Please note that even once we comply with any of your requests as set forth above, de-identified and aggregate data including your personal data may still be shared, but it will not be identified or identifiable to you.